astorDev/profl/writing/2024/index.md

 ### [Flutter Animations: Getting Started](https://medium.com/@vosarat1995/flutter-animations-getting-started-300a1ed679cc)

 ~20 views.
-Ironically, that's the article I had most hopes for.
-In my view Flutters official guides on animation are very twisted and unclear.
+Ironically, that's the article I had the most hopes for.
+In my view, Flutter's official guides on animation are very twisted and unclear.
 So I decided to make my own version.
 Well, it seems like the topic is not really interesting, though I have no idea.
 Anyway, moving on...

 ### [Deploying Flutter Web with Docker](https://medium.com/@vosarat1995/deploying-flutter-web-with-docker-50ae07d9d7e3)

 ~50 views.
-Well, here the situation is a little bit more expected, since probably not much people use Flutter for web development.
+Well, here the situation is a little bit more expected, since probably not many people use Flutter for web development.

 ### [PWA with Flutter](https://medium.com/@vosarat1995/pwa-with-flutter-369998c5ec81)

 ~60 views.
-Similarly PWA seems kind of a niche topic for Flutter community.
-Although the article helped structuring my own thoughts around the topic and there is so little information on this topic on the web that most of the things in the article could be figured out only through an experiment.
+Similarly, PWA seems kind of a niche topic for the Flutter community.
+Although the article helped structure my own thoughts around the topic there is so little information on this topic on the web that most of the things in the article could be figured out only through an experiment.

 ### [Releasing a Flutter IOS App: My AppStore Story](https://medium.com/@vosarat1995/releasing-a-flutter-ios-app-my-appstore-story-bdf933a57e17)